 Way back in 2014, Jerem had been living in Ukraine with ILP and was working in the Orem, Utah office.
 He was convinced by his coworkers to take up a Head Teaching spot in China (PS: You do know that Head Teachers basically get to do ILP again for a stellar deal, right?)
 So, Jerem signed on up.
 One of his good friends he met while in Ukraine said she knew someone who was going to China, but wasn’t sure what school she should put as her preference … Jerem suggested his group (because, why not?) and that’s how Kenzie and Jerem met.

 The two didn’t really hit it off right at first — life in China is a bit crazy — but they all made mutual friends with their ILP group and ended up traveling together on all the vacations.
 Turns out, Jerem and Kenz both are pretty competitive and had some daily badminton matches.
-The two then started a dinner group and hung out at the same restaurant pretty much every day (seriously, you can eat muslim noodles every day and not get tired of ‘em) and ended up being fast friends on their vacation to Juizhaigou.
+The two then started a dinner group and hung out at the same restaurant pretty much every day (seriously, you can eat pulled noodles every day and not get tired of ‘em) and ended up being fast friends on their vacation to Juizhaigou.

 Where Have These Guys Traveled Since?